 - When to use smoke cleansing

 - How to make a sage smudge stick – 6 steps

 - How to use your smudge stick for smoke cleansing

 What is a Smudge Stick?

-A smudge stick is a bundle of tightly wrapped herbs that is dried and then burned to “cleanse” an area.
+A smudge stick is a bundle of tightly wrapped herbs that are dried and then burned to “cleanse” an area.

 Native American cultures traditionally burned bundles of white sage and herbs in spiritual ceremonies.
 The customs and rituals that Native Americans performed by burning sage were highly religious and were performed for a variety of reasons.

 To be honest, this makes sense because very little of our modern-day use of smudge sticks resemble the highly sacred tradition of the Native Americans.